holozeros/minimal-linux-desktop/README.md

 makepkg
 ```
 ### Installing custum packages with pacman
-Install packages with pacman into / of chroot environment.
 Install in the following order to satisfy the dependencies
 ```
 Linux-api-headers
 Glibc